What is Metal Injection Molding? How does It work?

 Longer lead times

-The lead time for MIM parts can be longer than other manufacturing processes.
+The lead time for MIM parts can be longer than that of other manufacturing processes.
 This is because MIM is a multi-step process that requires time for the metal powder to be compacted, sintered, and machined.

 Limited material selection